PATRICK BUTTON

 About Me

-I primarily research discrimination, especially in employment, and especially based on age and disability.
-I research discrimination two ways:
+I primarily research discrimination, focusing especially on age and disability, but also

 (1) I quantify discrimination using audit field experiments.